 HOW TO GATHER LILACS

 Here are the suggestions that I have followed.
-These are suggestions that I have read over the past two years from others who have prepared lilacs to eat.
+These are suggestions that I have read over the past few years from others who have prepared lilacs to eat.
 First, only use lilac petals from a tree that you know 100% has not been sprayed or treated with chemicals.
 Secondly, pick petals from trees that are not close to busy streets or highways.
 Those petals will be dirty with gas and diesel residue.

 SEPARATING THE PETALS FROM THE STEMS